Joey Gallo Player Props: Twins vs. Athletics

 Joey Gallo At The Plate

-- Gallo is batting .181 with eight doubles, a triple, 15 home runs and 31 walks.
+- Gallo is hitting .184 with eight doubles, a triple, 16 home runs and 31 walks.

-- In 16 games this year (23.2%), Gallo has picked up an RBI, and in six of those games (8.7%) he had two or more.
+- In 17 games this season (24.3%), Gallo has picked up an RBI, and in seven of those games (10.0%) he had more than one.
 He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.